-When a potential conflict involves work performed for a research project, the Chief Administrator or Chair/Director must inform the head of the research project.
-If the Chief Administrator or Chair/Director determines that a conflict exists that must be managed or eliminated, it is his or her responsibility to ensure, in consultation with the head of the research project, that the conflict management plan does not conflict with requirements related to the research or to research funding
+When a potential conflict involves work performed for a research project, the Director of Human Resources must inform both the head of the research project and the RSB Associate Dean for Research..
+If the Director of Human Resources determines that a conflict exists that must be managed or eliminated, it is his or her responsibility to ensure, in consultation with the head of the research project and the RSB Associate Dean for

+Research, that the conflict management plan does not conflict with requirements related to the research or to research funding.